Tax Guide for Restaurant Owners

 Nontaxable Sales

-Sales of meals, food, and beverages made in Native American Country by non-Native American retailers to a Native American who resides on a reservation are exempt from tax.
+Sales of meals, food, and beverages made in Indian Country by non-Native American retailers to a Native American who resides on a reservation are exempt from tax.
 Additionally, sales of meals, food and beverages for consumption on the Native American reservation by a non-Native American or a Native American that does not reside on a reservation are also not taxable when all of the following conditions apply:

 • The non-Native American retailer's business is an eating or drinking establishment, such as a restaurant or bar,